shreyabhalgat/shreyabhalgat/README.md

 Data Science Enthusiast
 -----------------------

-I am third year UG student.
+I am Final Year UG student.
 Currently pursuing B.tech in Artificial Intelligence and Data Science.
 I found myself a keen problem solver.
-I have good hold over data structures and algorithms .As a data science student, I have developed a strong foundation in statistics, programming, and data analysis.
+I have a good hold over data structures and algorithms.As a data science student, I have developed a strong foundation in statistics, programming, and data analysis.
 I am proficient in Python, R, and SQL and have experience using various data analysis and visualization tools such as Tableau and Power BI.
 Through my coursework and personal projects, I have gained experience in data cleaning, data wrangling, data visualization, and machine learning.
 With my passion for data analysis and problem-solving skills, I am excited to apply my knowledge and contribute to a data-driven organization.

 * 🌍  I'm based in Pune
 * ✉️  You can contact me at [shreya.22010695@viit.ac.in](mailto:shreya.22010695@viit.ac.in)